AlwaysRightInstitute/alwaysrightinstitute.github.io/_posts/2018-06-14-linkerkit.md

-The other way around, when a user either sends a private message to `lkbot` or a message into the `#linkerkit` channel, the IRCClient [callback](https://github.com/SwiftyLinkerKit/LinkerKitIRCBot/blob/develop/Sources/LinkerKitIRCBot/LinkerKitBot.swift#L317) will get call and invoke [`userSentMessage(_,from:,to:)`](https://github.com/SwiftyLinkerKit/LinkerKitIRCBot/blob/develop/Sources/LinkerKitIRCBot/LinkerKitBot.swift#L204), our advanced NLS:
+The other way around, when a user either sends a private message to `lkbot` or a message into the `#linkerkit` channel, the IRCClient [callback](https://github.com/SwiftyLinkerKit/LinkerKitIRCBot/blob/develop/Sources/LinkerKitIRCBot/LinkerKitBot.swift#L317) will get called and invoke [`userSentMessage(_,from:,to:)`](https://github.com/SwiftyLinkerKit/LinkerKitIRCBot/blob/develop/Sources/LinkerKitIRCBot/LinkerKitBot.swift#L204), our advanced NLS: